Ɱ

-The letter Ɱ (minuscule: ɱ), called M with hook, meng, or emg, is a letter based on the letter M. Its minuscule ɱ is used to transcribe a voiced labiodental nasal in the International Phonetic Alphabet.
+The letter Ɱ (minuscule: ɱ), called M with hook (in some literature referred to as Left-tail M; (Note: 'Left' refers to the direction that the tail is pointing, not the leg placement.) sometimes informally referred to as meng or emg, analogous to eng ŋ) is a letter based on the letter M. Its minuscule ɱ is used to transcribe a voiced labiodental nasal in the International Phonetic Alphabet.

-In Americanist phonetic transcription, the lowercase ɱ is used for transcribing a voiced labiodental nasal stop and the uppercase Ɱ for a voiceless labiodental nasal stop.
+In Americanist tradition, the lowercase ɱ has occasionally been used for transcribing a voiced labiodental nasal, as in the IPA, and the uppercase Ɱ for a voiceless labiodental nasal.

-The majuscule and the minuscule are located at U+2C6E and U+0271 in Unicode, respectively.